ihmeuw/vivarium_research/docs/source/onboarding_resources/contributing/index.rst

 ::

    (base) $> cd vivarium_research/docs
-   (base) $> conda activate vivarium_research ##This line is only needed if vivarium_research has not been activated yet (vivarium_research) $> make html
+   (base) $> conda activate vivarium_research #This line is only needed if vivarium_research has not been activated yet (vivarium_research) $> make html

 This will create a new ``build`` sub-directory with the new documentation rendered in html.
 You can open the file `vivarium_research/docs/build/html/index.html` in your browser to view your changes.

-Note that some errors will appear as warnings in Miniconda, but will actually cause the build to fail in GitHub.
+Note that any warnings in your terminal after the `make html` command will cause the build to fail in GitHub.
 These include issues like duplicated references.
 Be sure to check for and correct any warnings you may get before moving on!